UWHS English Policies

 - If a teacher has not taught UWHS English for two or more years, he or she must attend the UWHS English 131 orientation before resuming teaching UWHS English 131 or 111.

 - Starting Fall 2016, English 131 and 111 may no longer be co-offered with another "College in the High School" program or with AP courses.
 For more information, click here.

-- UWHS English teachers teaching 131 or 111 may not teach more than two sections per teacher, per semester.
+- UWHS instructors may teach no more than two sections of UW English per semester for semester-long courses, or three sections of UW English per year for year-long courses.
 Class size should ideally be 23 but must be absolutely capped at 32 students.

 - Feedback on the writing of UWHS English students must be provided by their UWHS-trained instructor and classmates in the UWHS English course.
 Other school personnel not approved and trained specifically for the UW course through UWHS cannot serve as graders, readers, or primary instructors of the UW course.

 Below is a link to the official Expository Writing Program statement on the treatment of English language learners in the composition classroom.
 This statement was the product of a 2011-12 subcommittee within the EWP staff on ELL students in the composition classroom.
 If you have any questions or concerns or would like to discuss the issue further, please contact one of the liaisons and we will put you in touch with a subcommittee member.
 You may also directly contact Elizabeth Simmons-O'Neill, the Expository Writing Program's ELL Coordinator, at email@example.com.